Do I need planning permission for a home office?

 However, if there is a constant flow of visitors, then the balance can tip in favour of needing planning permission.

 Another example, someone who restores a few classic cars each year from their own workshop should be fine with a Certificate of Lawful Use.
 Whereas a car mechanic, who takes on general repair and maintenance work, will need permission as they will create more noise and increase traffic.

 I think I need planning permission, what my next step?

-If your planning to add more than a simple home office for yourself or feel your idea falls outside the bounds of incidental business use, then it’s a good idea to talk with your neighbours from the outset.
+If you think you need planning permission for a home office or feel your idea falls outside the bounds of incidental business use, then it’s a good idea to talk with your neighbours from the outset.
 Don’t apply for planning before you do as they be might quick to object.

 Instead, explain to your neighbours what you’re hoping to build and why.
 Listen to their input and try to address any concerns they might have.
 Communication is the key to positive neighbourhood relationships.